-11. Remuneration Qualitative Disclosure i.
-Name, composition and mandate of the main body overseeing remuneration The remuneration issues in BRAC Bank are overseen by the Senior Management.
-It comprises the Managing Director & CEO, the Deputy Managing Directors and the Divisional Heads.
-Remuneration during Joining Head of Human Resources, Head of Compensation & Rewards along with concerned Functional Head fix the remuneration based on fitment analysis of the incoming employee.
-Remuneration after Joining Ire Head of Human Resources along with concerned Functional head and Senior Management review the Remuneration of the Bank from time to time and adjust it based on performance, importance of the role and market benchmark. sclos Cost of living adjustment is given to the eligible employees as per Bank's policy on yearly basis. ive Di ii.
-External consultants whose advice has been sought, the body by which "Cerebrus" a consulting firm, has been engaged to do a full fledge Remuneration and Benefit survey for salary adjustment.
-Qualitative Disclosure they were commissioned, and in what areas of the remuneration process.
-The consultant firm was commissioned with the recommendation from Head of HR along with the consent of MD & CEO.
-8 iii.
-A description of the scope of the bank's remuneration policy (e.g. by regions, business lines), including the extent to which it is applicable to foreign subsidiaries and branches The remuneration policy of the bank covers all persons engaged in service of the bank.
-The Salary structure of the Bank is based on Job Grades.
-Job grades are decided on the basis of an analytic assessment of the position based on the size, responsibilities, decision-making authorities, nature and scope of the job. iv.
+Head of Human Resources along with concerned Functional head and Senior Management review the Remuneration of the Bank from time to time and adjust it based on performance, importance of the role and market benchmark.

+Cost of living adjustment is given to the eligible employees as per Bank's policy on yearly basis.

+ii.
+External consultants whose advice has been sought, the body by which they were commissioned, and in what areas of the remuneration process.

+and in what areas of the remuneration process.

+iii.
+A description of the scope of the bank's remuneration policy (e.g. by regions, business lines), including the extent to which it is applicable to foreign subsidiaries and branches iv.
 A description of the types of employees considered as material risk takers and as senior managers, including the number of employees in each group.
 The bank has identified employees in key areas and functions whose impact on the risk profile of the bank will always be material that includes the members of the management body in its supervisory function, whose professional activities have a material impact on the institution's risk profile because of their responsibilities, In particular, all members of Senior Management, Extended Management Team and other department heads have been identified as senior managers and material risk takers.